The Sailing Capital of America, Annapolis has quite a lot of history attached to its name.

 Look around the Elizabeth Myers Mitchell Gallery

-It might look like a small one from outside.
-But, you’d be astonished to see the number of people that come to visit the gallery.
-Also, the works and paintings that are hung in this gallery are also extraordinary.
+It might look like a small one from the outside, but you’ll be astonished to see the number of people visiting the gallery.

-Snap some pictures at Thomas Point Shoal Lighthouse
+Snap Pictures at the Thomas Point Shoal Lighthouse

 There are many guides who will take you inside the lighthouse if you want to know more about it.

 Watch Performances under the Stars at Annapolis Summer Garden Theatre